radumas/bikeways4everybody/README.md

 ## All You Need to Do After Forking this Repository
 1. Perform all the steps under the [CartoDB](#cartodb) heading
-2. Modify the username in `index.html` (search for "TODO") to your cartodb username
+2. Modify the following variables in `index.html` (search for "TODO") `cartoDBusername` to your cartodb username `cartoDBinsertfunction` to the name of your insert function `cartoDBtablename` to the name of your table in CartoDB
 3. Go to http://YOURGITHUBUSERNAME.github.io/crowdmap-basic to play.
 4. Modify the code to your whims.